Agriculture M.Ag. Admission

-- Two Academic Letters of References from former collegiate instructors (to be sent directly to the Department of Agriculture)
+- Two Academic Letters of Reference (submit letters from former collegiate instructors to the department at email@example.com)

-- Current Curriculum Vitae or Résumé (to be sent directly to the Department of Agriculture)
+- Current Curriculum Vitae or Résumé (submit to the department at firstname.lastname@example.org)

 - Hold a bachelor’s degree with a GPA of 2.5 or better, including all grades on repeated courses – or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work.